 Why study in a university having various branches – for Students

-For students, the advantage of studying in a branch of some university having its main branch in a different city, state or even country is like a blessing in disguise.
-They get benefited from the strategies colleges implement for coming out as superior from one another, such as competitions, different and newer teaching methodologies, on campus placements etc. Some other things that students get the advantage of are:
+For students, the advantage of studying in a branch of some university having its main office in a different city, state, or even country is like a blessing in disguise.
+They get benefited from the strategies colleges implement for coming out as superior from one another, such as competitions, different and newer teaching methodologies, on-campus placements, etc. Some other things that students get the advantage of are:

 - Chance to live in a place they are comfortable living in

-Students get a chance to reside in a city they feel comfortable living in or a one that is near their place, for e.g. if one enrolls in the distance program of Sikkim Manipal, they would be able to live in their comfort place, as the branches are in almost every city.
+Students get an opportunity to reside in a city they feel comfortable living in or a one that is near their home, for, e.g., if one enrolls in the distance program of Sikkim Manipal, they would be able to live in their comfort place, as the branches are in almost every city.